cypress-io/cypress-documentation/source/guides/core-concepts/variables-and-aliases.md

 The commands outside of the `.then()` will not run until all of the nested commands finish.

 {% note info %}
-By using callback functions we've created a closure.
+By using callback functions we've created a {% url closure https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures %}.
 Closures enable us to keep references around to refer to work done in previous commands.
 {% endnote %}

 ## Debugging

-Using `.then()` functions is an excellent opportunity to use `debugger`.
+Using `.then()` functions is an excellent opportunity to use {% url `debugger` https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures %}.
 This can help you understand the order in which commands are run.
 This also enables you to inspect the objects that Cypress yields you in each command.

 ```js
 cy.get('button').then(($btn) => {